Frequently Asked Questions

-Strip bed and pillows and place all bedding on the bed.
+Fold and place all bedding on the bed.
 We wash all bedding after each guest.
 Do not leave bedding on the floor.

 Clean leaves and debris off the floor.

 Remove all trash and dirt from the floor and tent and place it in the outside trash can.
-Wipe wet or dirty areas.

 Wash all dishes used by you and your party.

 Clean the outside tent area of all trash and debris left by you or your party.